enesuur/crm-mini/README.md

 ## 🛠️ Setting Up Your Development Environment

-To ensure a smooth and efficient development experience with Anitalk, please align your local environment with the following core versions:
+To ensure a smooth and efficient development experience with Crm-mini, please align your local environment with the following core versions:

 ```bash
 Node.js: v20.18.0^